miniclip/mci-sdk/README.md

-# FB Instant SDK
+# Miniclip FB Instant SDK

-Miniclip FB Instant Games SDK
+This is a companion sdk to be used in Facebook Instant Games projects published by Miniclip.

 ## Installation